Reef Wreck & Critter

 Since 2007 we have been running underwater photo live-aboard trips in the Komodo National Park in eastern Indonesia.

-Since then we have also added North Sulawesi and Raja Ampat and Sumbawa to Flores, as well as some other exploratory destinations in eastern Indonesia.
+Since then we have also added North Sulawesi, Raja Ampat, Flores to Sumbawa and Cenderawasih Bay as well as some other exploratory destinations in eastern Indonesia.

 These trips are timed to coincide with the times of year that generally provide peak diving and underwater photographic conditions.
 The trips are organised to allow mimimum travelling onboard the live-aboard vessel, with no overnight travelling, and no long drawn-out boat journeys.
 We cater for small groups of divers, dependant on the destination.
-In Komodo there are only 6 guests, in North Sulawesi there are only 8 guests and in Raja Ampat either 8 or 10 guests.
+In Komodo there are only 8 guests, in Raja Ampat either 8 or 10 guests and in North Sulawesi there are only 8 guests.

 We fly out of the Airport on Denpasar, Bali to Flores for our Komodo trips.
 From Bali to Sorong for our Raja Ampat trips.
 From Bali to either Labuanbajo or Bima for our Sumbawa to Flores trips, and Bali to Manado for our North Sulawesi trips.
 We meet the live-aboard at a pre-determined location, always as close as possible to the destination airport for the least amount of overland travelling.
 We make all arrangements for the flights, boat and all diving.
 All you need to worry about is you .... and your camera equipment!